reem-shaikh/70DaysOfCode/main/16-01/readme.md

 //one single function which generates different objects for you const createBook = (title, author, release_date) => {
     const book = {
-        //when key and value have the same name, we can skip writing the value, if we want
+        ✅when key and value have the same name, we can skip writing the value, if we want
         title: title,
         author: author,
         release_date: release_date,